cs1302uga/cs1302-tutorials/javafx/javafx-bookmarks.md

   **PRO:** This will work with or without Maven.

-  **CAVEAT:** This will only work if the program is run in the directory immediately above `resources`.
+  **CON:** This will only work if the program is run in the directory immediately above `resources`.
 If you try to run the program from some other location, then Java may not be able to find the stylesheet.
 To remedy this, you will need to add the path to your top-level project directory to the class path (e.g., using `-cp`).